Stephen Jones (American football)

-John Stephen Jones (born June 21, 1964 in Danville, Arkansas) is the executive vice president, CEO, and director of player personnel for the Dallas Cowboys of the National Football League (NFL).
-He is the son of Dallas Cowboys owner Jerry Jones, and the older brother of Cowboys executives Jerry Jones Jr. and Charlotte Jones Anderson.
+Stephen Jones (born June 21, 1964) is the co-owner, executive vice president, CEO, and director of player personnel for the Dallas Cowboys of the National Football League (NFL).
+He is the eldest son of Dallas Cowboys owner Jerry Jones, and the older brother of Cowboys executives Jerry Jones Jr. and Charlotte Jones Anderson.

-Jones graduated from the University of Arkansas with a degree in chemical engineering in 1988.
+Jones graduated from Catholic High School for Boys and the University of Arkansas with a degree in chemical engineering in 1988.
 During his collegiate career, he was a member of Phi Delta Theta.
 He was a 4-year letterman for the Razorbacks, playing linebacker and on special teams, and started in the 1987 Orange Bowl.